Exact solutions in quantum field theory under rotation: Quantum rigidly-rotating thermal expectation values

 The term inside the square brackets in $\Delta {\mathfrak {F}}_{2}$ is identically zero.
 Thus, it can be concluded that ${\mathfrak {F}}_{2} = \left\{ {{\mathfrak {F}}}_{2}\right\} _{\rm {simp}}$ for any function ${\mathfrak {f}}(m,E)$, which simplifies the integration.

-The following expressions are then obtained for massless fermions \cite{ambrus2019}:
+The following expressions are then obtained for massless fermions \cite{Ambrus:2019ayb,Ambrus:2019khr}:

 As expected, the $\varphi$-component vanishes when $\Omega =0$ and the state is nonrotating.
-The first terms appearing on the right-hand-side correspond to the RKT results for $g_{\rm {F}} = 2$ \eqref{eq:RKT_M0QF}.
+The first terms appearing on the right-hand-side correspond to the RKT results for $g_{\rm {F}} = 2$ \eqref{eq:RKT_M0}.
 The second terms are the quantum corrections, and are proportional to $\Omega ^{2}$, vanishing when the rotation is zero.
-The quantum corrections do not depend on the temperature $T_{0}$, only on the chemical potential, angular speed and the Lorentz factor.
+The quantum corrections do not depend on the temperature $T$, only on the chemical potential, local vorticity and local acceleration.
 The quantum corrections are therefore present even in the zero-temperature limit.
+The decomposition of the CC with respect to the kinematic tetrad in \eqref{eq:kinematic} will be discussed in section \ref{sec:beta}.

 The t.e.v.~of the CC vanishes identically when the chemical potential on the axis $\mu _{0}$ is zero.
 This is to be expected since, with vanishing chemical potential, a rigidly-rotating thermal state will contain equal numbers of particles and anti-particles.
-When $\mu _{0}$ is nonzero, the current diverges as $\Gamma \rightarrow \infty $ and the SOL is approached.
+When $\mu _{0}$ is nonzero, the current diverges as $\Gamma \rightarrow \infty $ and the SLS is approached.
 For both components of the CC, the quantum corrections diverge more rapidly than the RKT contributions as $\rho \rightarrow \Omega ^{-1}$.
-Therefore, close to the SOL, the CC is completely dominated by quantum effects and the RKT contributions are subleading.
+Therefore, close to the SLS, the CC is completely dominated by quantum effects and the RKT contributions are subleading.